Difference Between CBD and Delta 8

 CBD or cannabidiol is a cannabinoid extracted from hemp.
 CBD is non-psychoactive, provides medicinal benefits, and has been used for centuries.
 The cannabinoid interacts with the endocannabinoid system to restore balance in sleep, appetite, stress, and digestion.

 The furthest you can go with CBD is by using full-spectrum CBD to experience the entourage effect.
 You will not get high from it.
 If you do “feel high,” note that you weren’t supposed to drink that entire bottle of oil at once!
+If you prefer a drink to help you relax, take a look at our Delta 8 and CBD Seltzers.

 It is mostly used as a natural alternative for physical and mental health.